Harsha98459/FitGenius-AI-Your-Smart-Fitness-Tracker-Companion/README.md

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.
 ```

----

 ### **Notes**:
 - Replace `https://example.com/path-to-your-logo.png` and other placeholder URLs with actual paths to your images or screenshots.
-- Add a `LICENSE` file if you want to specify the license for your project.
 - Ensure the datasets (`calories.csv` and `exercise.csv`) are included in your repository or provide instructions on how to obtain them.